a-paxton/oss-community-health/metadata.md

       before this ticket
     * `was_updated`: Whether the ticket body was updated after posting
     * `is_closed`: Whether the ticket has been closed
+    * `open_duration`: Length of time the ticket has been opened
+      * If still open, returns the intervening time between when the ticket was created
+      * We noted an error with GitHub's API that caused some tickets to say that they were created in 1970.
+Tickets with this error return `NaN` for this variable.